+65 3129 4104

 Notary Public notarisation

-We coordinate notarisation of the translator's declaration/affidavit, with seal/stamp and proper attachment order.
+We arrange notarisation of the translator's declaration, with the seal, stamp, and pages attached in the correct order.

 4